Customer Care Agent - Czech and/or Slovak Speaking

 eller i hela Sverige

 Do you speak Czech and/or Slovak and are passionate about delivering a first-class customer experience in every interaction?
-This could be the opportunity for you to join an international customer service team at a fast-growing health and beauty company.
+Then this could be the opportunity for you to join the international customer service team at NutraQ in Trollhättan, a fast-growing health and beauty company.

 At the modern office in Trollhättan, you will become part of an engaged team handling customer service for international markets, working primarily with the brand Oslo Skinlab.
 You will collaborate closely with both Swedish and international colleagues, as well as with other departments within the company.
 As a Customer Care Agent, you will have a varied workday where you act as the customers' first point of contact, providing support and guidance related to the company's market-leading brands.
 With your strong communication skills and service mindset, you ensure that customers receive the best possible assistance.